 A parent is legally required to provide in writing the parent's contact information, including address, phone number, and email address.
 A parent must provide the contact information to the district upon enrollment and again within two weeks after the beginning of each following school year while the student is enrolled in the district.
 If the parent's contact information changes during the school year, the parent must update the information in writing no more than two weeks after the date the information changes.

-A parent may update contact information by emailing the school registrar at ebrooks@gpisd.org.
+A parent may update contact information by logging into Skyward Family Access and submitting the change.